The three Rs: Origin and meaning

-The phrase is sometimes attributed to a speech given by Sir William Curtis circa 1807: this is disputed.
+The phrase is sometimes attributed to a speech given by Sir William Curtis circa 1807, but this is disputed.
 An extended modern version of the three Rs consists of the "functional skills of literacy, numeracy and ICT".

 The educationalist Louis P. Bénézet preferred "to read", "to reason", "to recite", adding, "by reciting I did not mean giving back, verbatim, the words of the teacher or of the textbook.
 I meant speaking the English language."

-Other uses

-More recent meanings of "the three Rs" are: